-Our vision is to define the partner of the future with Microsoft and enable enterprise customers to transform their business leveraging Microsoft cloud platforms.
+The Corporation generates revenue by providing professional services implementing Microsoft cloud solutions and recurring revenue from its proprietary software solutions.
+The vision is to define the partner of the future powered by Microsoft and enable enterprise customers to transform their business leveraging Microsoft cloud platforms.

-Our first quarter of fiscal 2019 business highlights:
+Our third quarter of fiscal 2019 business highlights: